Updated: July, 2022

 We may relate through play, conversations, or doing activities together.
 No matter the vehicle for the relationship, to relate successfully people need to feel comfortable together.
 Recognize how people feel about what they are discussing or doing together, rather than only attend to the activity itself.

-- The biggest compliment we give each other is our attention.
+- One of the biggest compliments we give each other is our attention.

-What someone is doing or talking about in a given moment is not as important as one’s desire to share interest in the other.
-It is expected that there are plenty of times in every friendship when we have to push ourselves to maintain our attention on what someone is doing or talking about when it’s not as interesting to us.
-Paying attention to something that is not always fascinating to us, as individuals, is the compromise we make to keep the relationship developing.
-Keep in mind there will be plenty of times your friends will show interest in what you’re doing or saying, even though they don’t share the same level of interest.
+What someone is doing or talking about really isn’t as important as if they feel we are connected to them with our body (note: this is not about eye contact).
+There are plenty of times in every friendship when we have to push ourselves to attend with our body and brain to what someone is doing or talking about when it’s not as interesting to us.
+This doesn’t mean they are always fascinating, but this is the compromise we make to keep the relationship developing.

 - Friendship involves communication: verbal and non-verbal.

 We don’t simply talk to people to be friends with them – we actively think about the person, what we know about them, and what we both might want to do together.
-We use our eyes to continue to show people we are thinking about them or what they’re doing, we use our bodies to indicate we are sticking with that person, and we use our language to relate or to find new topics about which someone might want to relate.
+We use our eyes to continue to show people we are thinking about what they are saying or doing, we use our bodies to indicate we are sticking with that person, and we use our language to relate or to find new topics about which someone might want to relate.
 Learning how our thinking, bodies, eyes, and language come together to communicate is more than practicing the social behavior of having conversations while sitting at a table.
 (A. How to Engage in Face-to-Face Communication)

 - Friendships are mutual.

 Friendships require active perspective taking—thinking about what each other is thinking and feeling.
-As we mature, friendships are not appointed by adults or parents; they are formed as we notice who is around us, who we would like to spend more time with, and when we initiate communication and are willing to consider the perspective of the person we want to be friends with.
-Friendship requires compromise, when accepting defeat when your friend wins, when sharing boredom together, or when focusing mostly on what your friend needs in that moment, putting your needs on the back burner.
+As we mature, friendships are not appointed by adults or parents; they are formed as we notice who is around us, who we would like to spend more time with, and when we initiate communication and are willing to consider the perspective of the person.
+Friendship requires compromise, sharing boredom together, or when focusing mostly on what your friend needs in that moment, putting your needs on the back burner.
 (B. Perspective Taking About Own and Others’ Thoughts and Feelings)

 - Friendships require significant flexibility and problem solving.